netsec-ethz/scion-tutorials/content/faq/join_infrastructure.md

-# Join the SCIONLab Infrastructure
+# Joining the SCIONLab infrastructure

 If you are part of an organization and/or you are committed to do research with SCION, and using user ASes is not enough for your plans, then you could join SCIONLab with a dedicated host.
 We have compiled a short guide to document the requirements.
 You can join the SCIONLab network as an infrastructure AS with one or more machines, or you can start as small as dedicating only a simple commodity PC.